Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • inflammatory processes in the respiratory bronchi and alveoli;

-• features of professional activity associated with a constant increase in air pressure in the bronchi and alveolar tissue.
+• features professional activity related to constant increase air pressure in the bronchi and alveolar tissue.

-Under the influence of these factors, damage to the elastic tissue of the lungs occurs, a decrease and loss of its capacity for air filling and collapse.
+Under the influence of these factors, damage to the elastic tissue of the lungs occurs, reduction and loss of its ability to fill and collapse.

-Emphysema can be considered as a professionally determined pathology.
-It is often diagnosed in persons who inhale various aerosols.
-Pulmonectomy (removal of one lung) or trauma can act as an etiological factor.
-In children, the reason may lie in frequent inflammatory diseases of the lung tissue (pneumonia).
+Emphysema can be considered as an occupationally caused pathology.
+It is often diagnosed in individuals who inhale various aerosols.
+In the role etiological factor may be a pneumonectomy (removal of one lung) or trauma.
+In children, the reason may lie in frequent inflammatory diseases lung tissue (pneumonia).

 The mechanism of lung damage in emphysema:

-1. Stretching of the bronchioles and alveoli - their size doubles.
+1. Stretching of bronchioles and alveoli - their size doubles.

 2. Smooth muscles are stretched, and the walls of blood vessels become thinner.
-Capillaries become empty and nutrition in the acinus is disturbed.
+The capillaries become empty and the nutrition in the acinus is disrupted.

 3. Elastic fibers degenerate.
 In this case, the walls between the alveoli are destroyed and cavities are formed.

-4. The area in which gas exchange between air and blood takes place decreases.
-The body is deficient in oxygen.
+4. The area in which gas exchange occurs between air and blood decreases.
+The body experiences oxygen deficiency.

-5. The enlarged areas compress healthy lung tissue, which further disrupts the ventilation function of the lungs.
+5. The enlarged areas compress healthy lung tissue, further impairing the ventilation function of the lungs.
 Shortness of breath and other symptoms of emphysema appear.

-6. To compensate and improve the respiratory function of the lungs, the respiratory muscles are actively connected.
+6. To compensate and improve the respiratory function of the lungs, the respiratory muscles are actively involved.

-7. The load on the pulmonary circulation increases - the vessels of the lungs overflow with blood.
-This causes disturbances in the work of the right heart.
+7. The load on the pulmonary circulation increases - the vessels of the lungs become overfilled with blood.
+This causes disturbances in the functioning of the right side of the heart.

 1. Alveolar - caused by an increase in the volume of the alveoli;